Nafi7393/Keyword-Processor/README.md

 *Description: Interface after processing keywords, displaying the processed keywords.*
 ###
-### 3. After Clicking ope of the "Get details for" Button
+### 3. After Clicking one of the "Get details for" Button

 ![Details View](DEMO/3.png)